SINE/JoinSquad_JS/README.md

 ![GPLv3 Logo](http://i.imgur.com/fpRDXAN.png)

-This repository contains a collection of Javascript-based projects and their necessary resources, and is dedicated to JoinSquad.com clientside forum-customization for the visitor's web-browser.
+This repository was created to contain a collection of Javascript-based projects and their necessary resources, and is dedicated to JoinSquad.com clientside forum-customization in the visitor's web-browser.
-From adding a custom background-image, up to highlighting staff-posts and other things, each one has a dedicated set of functions and features.
+From adding a custom background-image, up to highlighting staff-posts and other geeky useful little things, each one has a dedicated set of functions and features.
 See for yourself and leave some constructive feedback if you encounter any issues!

 ####License
 ![GPLv3 Logo](https://www.gnu.org/graphics/gplv3-88x31.png)